 Her owner was amazed and said that she could normally never get the dog to relax like that.

 After seeing the effect that my treatment had on her dog, she immediately decided that she wanted a session as well.

 My little impromptu dog massage gained me the trust and patronage of a new client.

 And for me it was a wonderful experience to see that Thai Massage is much less limited than we might think.
 Animals instinctively know that.

 Actually it also works the other way round.
 In Thailand you can get a “Thai Massage” from an elephant.

 Just like I had to tone down my massage techniques for the puppy, somehow the elephant knows to tone down it’s techniques for the humans as well.

 I have to admit that I have not tried it (and am not going to), but it is a popular affair in some areas of Thailand.

-I still prefer the human touch for my massages, but the elephant massage definitely looks better in the photo album.
+I still prefer the human touch for my massages.
+The elephant massage is mostly a stunt designed for the photo albums of the tourists.
 It is right up there with hugging tigers which is also happening in several places in Thailand.

-Bottom line is: Let’s expand our definitions what can be done with massage and let’s be creative!
+Here is the bottom line: Let’s expand our definitions of what can be done with massage and let’s be creative!
 Our pets will appreciate it.